lukaslehnert/ETL-pipeline/README.md

 ![Example Image](resources/ETL-Airbyte.png)

 ## PowerBI Visualization of ETL transformed data
-The screenshot below shows all ETL pipelines that have been set up via Airbyte:
+The screenshot below shows all ETL pipelines that have been set up via Airbyte in powerBI:
 ![Example Image](resources/powerBI-visualization.png)